Ministry Of Higher Education, Science, Research, And Innovation Encourages Collaboration Between The Thai Public And Private Sectors To Establish Robu...

+data-text="Ministry of Higher Education, Science, Research, and Innovation Encourages Collaboration Between the Thai Public and Private Sectors to Establish Robust Network That Instills Confidence for Investing in Startups" data-link=" of Higher Education, Science, Research, and Innovation Encourages Collaboration Between the Thai Public and Private Sectors to Establish Robust Network That Instills Confidence for Investing in Startups" class="whatsapp">Shar Supporting essential agencies such as NIA, depa, and the Thai Venture Capital Association (TVCA) is anticipated to establish a stronger funding mechanism.

-(MENAFN- Media OutReach Newswire) BANGKOK, THAILAND - Media OutReach - 30 November 2023 - The National Innovation Agency (Public Organization) or NIA, under the leadership of the Ministry of Higher Education, Science, Research, and Innovation, is partnering with the Digital Economy Promotion Agency (depa) under the Ministry of Digital Economy and Society, Thai Venture Capital Association (TVCA), and Beacon Venture Capital to host the "NIA x depa VC NIGHT" event.
+BANGKOK, THAILAND - Media OutReach - 30 November 2023 - The National Innovation Agency (Public Organization) or NIA, under the leadership of the Ministry of Higher Education, Science, Research, and Innovation, is partnering with the Digital Economy Promotion Agency (depa) under the Ministry of Digital Economy and Society, Thai Venture Capital Association (TVCA), and Beacon Venture Capital to host the 'NIA x depa VC NIGHT' event.
 This collaborative effort aims to build a robust investor network and foster investment in Thai startups, preparing them to play a significant role in advancing the country's economic and social landscape through the power of innovation.

 Ms. Supamas Isarabhakdi, Minister of Higher Education, Science, Research and Innovation, emphasized the ministry's commitment to propelling the nation's economy and society through an innovation-driven approach, with a particular focus on startups and young entrepreneurs.
 The ministry actively plays a supportive role in integrating new generations into the Thai startup ecosystem and facilitating the expansion of business operations for startups, fostering their growth.
 This is achieved through the Alpha Program within the Startup Thailand League, in collaboration with over 50 educational institutes across Thailand.
 The initiative has resulted in the registration of more than 61 companies from participating student teams, representing an economic value exceeding 100,000,000 baht.